GavinGeizer/Blank/README.md

 ## License

-Im not even going to bother with a licence, if you want to use it, do it.
+Im not even going to bother with a licence, if you want to use it, use it.
 (Though you should make your own)